All Cryptocurrency articles are written by our contributor, CryptoNexis

 “Overbought” and “Oversold”

-“Overbought” signals that a coin is trading above market expectations or true value.
-“Oversold” signals that a coin is trading below market expectations or true value.
-RSI of 50 acts as the mid-way point, indicating consistent movement with past price performance.
+“Overbought” signals that a coin is trading above its true value.
+“Oversold” signals that a coin is trading below true value.
+A mid-point RSI of 50 indicates consistent movement with past price performance.

 The Basic Principle

-The basic principle is that: RSI 70 and above signal overbought territory, and RSI 30 and lower signal oversold territory.
-At these points, the market is due for a correction due to prices deviating into extreme territories.
-These extremities act as triggers for buying or selling; traders will buy/enter the market when coins are oversold, i.e., undervalued; or, sell/exit the market when coins are overbought, i.e., overvalued.
+To recap: RSI 70 and above signal overbought territory, and RSI 30 and lower signal oversold territory.
+At these points, the market is due for a correction.

 Wilder’s book and RSI formula is explained in detail here.